LnBn/FoodwebRewiring/README.md

 - USE_RANDOM_INITIAL needs to be set to 'true' - eventually there will be an option to automatically find stable equlibria (where all species persist without adaptation/rewiring) to use as ICs.
 - Currently invasions don't work because they cause issues with the ODE solver due to resizing of the system.
 ENABLE_INVASION should be set to false.
+- I still need to figure out "reasonable" parameter choices - e.g. choices that recover the findings of Gilljam and Kondoh in each scenario, and how to balance those mechanisms.